 Dinner at the hotel.

 Consult the Oracle!

-Breakfast at the hotel and then hit the road to Delphi to consult the Oracle about our important life and photographic decisions!
+Breakfast at the hotel and then hit the road to Delphi to consult the Oracle about our important life decisions!
 For the Ancient Greeks, Delphi was considered the centre of the world represented by the stone monument known as the Omphalos of Delphi.
 The stunning scenery around Mount Parnassos makes for the perfect location for some landscape photography and the archaeological site is a UNESCO world heritage site.

 Lunch at Nafpaktos on the way to Messolonghi.

 Check into the hotel and settle in.

 In the morning we will be taking a boat trip to explore the lagoons that dominate the landscape and are such an integral part of life here.
 This is a chance to witness the incredibly diverse bird life that inhabits the area, and to see the lagoons from the perspective of the fishermen who have worked these waters for countless generations.

 In the afternoon we will be changing our mode of transport and renting bicycles to ride out to the island of Tourlida to visit the traditional wooden fishermen’s houses called pellades at sunset which stand up on stilts above the surface of the water.

 Then onto the Chalazias family olive production plant to see how the olives are separated and prepared for their journey to the press.